dantecalderon/iknowdocker/README.md

 # I Know DOCKER
-> My first container in Docker.
+> My first Docker container.

 ### About
 Convert an image to ASCII image and show it in terminal.